 Lacrosse shooting drills are the best way to improve and maintain your shooting form.
 Regular drilling with various lacrosse shooting techniques will ensure that you are able to shoot accurately, powerfully, and consistently, even under pressure from defensive players.

 Training with your teammates is an ideal way to learn how to shoot in lacrosse, but if you want to maximize your skills, you should also do regular training on your own.
-The best way to do this is to use a lacrosse rebounder, a piece of equipment that can allow you to practice shooting even if you don't have a partner available.
+The best way to do this is to use a lacrosse rebounder like this, a piece of equipment that can allow you to practice shooting even if you don't have a partner available.

 Some of the most popular lacrosse shooting drills include: